-But let’s face it: 2 billion parodies later, the movie has lost its “groove.”
-It’s played out, its politics and message rendered “quaint,” corny even.
+But let’s face it: 2 billion imitations and parodies later, the movie has lost its “groove.”
+To an extent it’s played out, its politics and message rendered “quaint”…corny even.
 David Icke seemed like a genius seizing upon its iconography and philosophy back in the day, but those days are long over.
 Enter the 2013 South Korean movie Snowpiercer—which, I suggest, is a more relevant iconic movie for our current era.

-While Michael Bay wrote a love-letter to China with Transformers 4—thus rendering the movie one of the top-grossing of all time for the country—director Bong Joon-ho created the rightful successor to the much-vaunted classic Wachowskis trilogy.
+It is the opinion of this writer that director Bong Joon-ho created the rightful successor to the much-vaunted classic Wachowskis trilogy with this film.
 And reading of the struggles Bong had with American distributor Harvey Weinstein to get the film released in the States, one gets a clearer sense of just how subversive Snowpiercer really was.

 And yet despite its “foreign” origins, Snowpiercer manages a coup by enlisting the United States’s own icon du jour—”Captain America” himself, Chris Evans.
-If Evans’s Curtis Everett (the character’s name resembling very much that of the actor himself) is “the New Neo,” he is a Neo very very much post-9/11…more properly, post-2012.
+If Evans’ Curtis Everett (the character’s name resembling very much that of the actor himself) is “the New Neo,” he is a Neo very very much post-9/11…more properly, post-2012.
+(Or: post-2016?)

 Perhaps the greatest “blasphemy” of all in Snowpiercer is that “we don’t need another hero”…that the savior figure himself needs to be torn down in favor for a more roll-up-your sleeves DIY approach.

-The Curtis “Neo” is, of course, a Christ analogy—made extra-explicit in a scene lingering on the stigmata-type injury on his hand—but he also represents the United States itself, the national entity that for the longest time seemed like answer to global problems.
-He is literally Captain America, nourished on the cannibalistic devouring of his/its own young.
+The Curtis “Neo” is, of course, a Christ analogy—made extra-explicit in a scene lingering on the stigmata-type injury on his hand—but he also represents the United States itself, the national entity that for the longest time seemed like the answer to global problems.
+He is literally Captain America…literally, in the film, nourished on the cannibalistic devouring of his/its own young.